honmanyau/study-notes/Course Notes/Effective Thinking through Mathematics.md

 4. The probability of picking the one containing the jewel is 1/3

 Can't immediately think of a better solution to maximise Allie's chance.

+**After watching the first walkthrough**

+Ah, one could put one to the side to start with, that will lead to a worst case scenario of 50% instead of 1/3.

 ## Questions